 22. With your souls purified by obedience to the truth through the Spirit unto a sincere love of the brothers, love one another fervently with a pure heart,

-23. being born again, not of corruptible seed but of incorruptible, by the word of God that lives and abides forever.
+23.being born again, not of corruptible seed but of incorruptible, by the living and eternally enduring word of God.

-4. to whom coming as to a living stone — yes, rejected by men, but chosen and precious to God,
+4.to whom coming as to a living stone – yes, rejected by men, but chosen and precious in the sight of God,

-6. For it is contained in Scripture, “Behold, I lay in Zion a cornerstone, chosen and precious, and he who believes on him shall never be put to shame.”
+6. For it is contained in Scripture, “Behold, I lay in Zion a cornerstone, chosen and precious, and he who believes on him will never be put to shame.”

 7. Therefore, honor will come to you who believe, but to the disobedient, “The stone that the builders rejected, the same has become the head of the corner,”

-9. But you are a chosen race, a royal priesthood, a holy nation, a people created for salvation, that you should proclaim the virtues of the One who called you out of darkness into His marvelous light,
+9. But you are a chosen race, a royal priesthood, a holy nation, a people belonging to God, that you should proclaim the virtues of the One who called you out of darkness into His marvelous light,

 ¶11.
 Beloved, I urge you, as strangers and sojourners, to abstain from fleshly lusts which war against the soul,

-12. keeping your conduct honorable among the Gentiles so that, although they speak against you as evildoers, they will, having seen your good works, glorify God in the day of visitation.
+12.keeping your conduct honorable among the Gentiles so that, although they speak against you as evildoers, they will, seeing your good works, glorify God in the day of visitation.

 ¶13.
-Be subject, therefore, to every human authority for the Lord’s sake, whether to a king, as supreme,
+Be subject, therefore, to every ordinance of man for the Lord’s sake, whether to a king, as supreme,

 17. Honor all men.
-Love the Family.
+Love the brotherhood.
 Fear God.
 Honor the king.

 ¶18.
 Servants, be subject to your masters with all fear, not only to the good and gentle, but also to those who are harsh.